WisTex/Development-Guide-Docs/docs/README.md

 The Markdown files in this directory are the authoritative versions of all documentation.

-Published HTML pages, wiki pages, CMS content, and generated formats should be considered derived works generated from these source documents.
+Published HTML pages, wiki pages, CMS content, and other generated formats should be considered published versions generated from these source documents.